madpsy/xpa125b_controller/README.md

 # TX Block

 If TX time exceeds 300 seconds (default) then TX will be blocked for 60 seconds (default).
 After the block releases you must send another TX event to start again - this includes analogue (i.e. release PTT).
-Note that 'seconds' is only rough due to non-exact timing in the code.

 In every mode this tells the amp to switch to RX.
 In rigctl mode this also tells the radio itself to stop TX'ing.